-The Scroll Medical Air systems are either base mounted or tank mounted units in configurations of duplex, triplex, quadruplex or other multiplexed configurations.
-All are compliant to the latest edition of the NFPA 99 code and consist of at least two compressors, two motors, two desiccant dryers with purge control, two pre-filters, two afterfilters and regulators, an integral pre-wired control panel and corrosion resistant air receiver.
-The systems are constructed as either single point connection (SPC) or modular packages.
-The complete package is pre-wired, pre-piped, and assembled either on one common base with single point connections for electrical, intake air, discharge air, and condensation drain or as a modular system with connection points for the above.
+The Scroll Lab Air systems are either base mounted or tank mounted units in configurations of simplex, duplex, triplex, quadruplex or other multiplexed configurations.
+All consist of at least one compressor, one motor, an integral pre-wired control panel and corrosion resistant air receiver.
+Desiccant dryers with purge control, or refrigerated air dryers, pre-filters, afterfilters and regulators are optional equipment.
+The complete package is pre-wired, pre-piped, and assembled either on one common base with single point connections for electrical, discharge air, and condensation drain or as a modular system with connection points for the above.